ktk-2005/Feedbacker-Forum/docs/slack.md

 ### OAuth and permissions

-On section `OAuth & Permissions` needs to be created some `Redirect URLs`and `Scopes`.
+`Redirect URLs`and `Scopes` needs to be created in section `OAuth & Permissions`.
 Click on `Add New Redirect URL` to add redirect url for Slack authentication on Feedbacker Forum.
 This should be `https://DOMAIN_HERE/api/slack/oauth`.
 Next add permission by scope from dropdown menu and select `Confirm user's identity       identity.basic`-option.
 Click `Save Changes`.

 ## Installing Slack app

-On section `Install App` click `Install App to Workspace`-button and authorize Slack app's installment to specified Slack workspace.
+In section `Install App` click `Install App to Workspace`-button and authorize Slack app's installment to specified Slack workspace.
 Now Slack is ready to be used with Feedbacker Forum.